Fedzen/Pets-Go-Script/README.md

-# Pets Go Script 2024 Winter Event Update [PGO] Redzhub
+# Pets Go Script 2024 Valentine's Event Update [PGO] Redzhub
 # Script
 copy this script and paste into injector this is an all in 1